-Revenue increased 45%, to \$2,314.2 million for the three months ended June 30, 2004 from \$1,598.4 million for the same period in 2003.
-Revenue increased due to improved demand from some of the Company's top customers, new business wins and acquisition revenue.
-Base business volumes drove a 28% increase in revenue.
-The MSL and NEC acquisitions increased revenue by a further 17%.
-Revenue for the six months ended June 30, 2004 increased 36% to \$4,331.1 million from \$3,185.7 million for the same period in 2003.
-The MSL and NEC acquisitions accounted for an increase of approximately 10% in revenue for the six months ended June 30, 2004, with the remainder due to increased volumes from existing and new customers.
+Revenue increased 33%, to \$2.2 billion for the three months ended September 30, 2004 from \$1.6 billion for the same period in 2003.
+Revenue increased due to improved demand from some of the Company's top customers, new business wins and revenue from MSL and other acquired operations.
+Base business volumes drove a 15% increase in revenue.
+The MSL and NEC acquisitions increased revenue by a further 18%.
+Revenue for the nine months ended September 30, 2004 increase in revenue.
+The MSL and NEC acquisitions from \$4.8 billion for the same period in 2003.
+Base business volumes accounted for a 22% increase in revenue.
+The MSL and NEC acquisitions increased revenue by a further 13%.